tahahasan897/govinance_protocol/README.md

   - `abis`:
     Purpose: Stores contract ABI files in JSON format.
     What it does:
-    Contains the ABI definitions for your smart contracts (e.g., SmartAIWallet.json, Transcript.json).
+    Contains the ABI definitions for your smart contracts (e.g., SmartAIWallet.json, Govinance.json).
     These files are loaded by Python scripts and the backend to interact with contracts on-chain.

   - `fetch_metrics.py`:
     Purpose: Fetches and aggregates on-chain token activity.
     What it does:
-    Connects to the blockchain, fetches logs/events from the TranscriptToken contract.
+    Connects to the blockchain, fetches logs/events from the GovinanceToken contract.
     Aggregates daily metrics (volume, holders, senders, wallets, minted, burned, total supply).
     Writes these metrics to a SQLite database for analytics and AI use.